nikita-jaya/gradebook/README.md

 college courses, the computations for these grades quickly become deceptively intricate, especially with larger STEM classes that use various complexities to accommodate a diverse student body.
-Even though most classes use slight variations of the same policies, many LMS cannot sustain these complex computations.
+Even though most classes use slight variations of the same policies, many learning management systems (LMS) cannot sustain these complex computations.
 In response, courses will turn to hard-coded scripts.
 These scripts quickly accumulate hundreds of lines of code, and there is no method to assess accuracy of the final computation.